 Pinot Noir is a red wine producing grape variety traditionally associated with red Burgundy.

-Other important Pinot Noir growing regions include Germany, northern Italy and New Zealand – which have long, gradual growing seasons.
+Other important Pinot Noir growing regions include New Zealand and, increasingly, southern England – which have long, gradual growing seasons.

 Pinot Noir is also a major grape variety used in the production of Champagne.

 Pomerol is a prestigious right bank Bordeaux appellation, neighbouring Saint-Émilion.